tydanny/foodwheel/README.md

 ## Motivation

 This is designed to help relieve users of the [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) when deciding what to eat for lunch or dinner.
+At some point in the future there will be a Wheel of Fortune type wheel that cycles through food styles to provide visual feedback for this API.

 ## Endpoints